Clinical intervention reference

 Systematic evidence acquisition

-Articles are initiated through structured literature searches across Embase, PubMed, Cochrane Library, and Web of Science.
-Identified sources are screened by at least two authors for relevance, with findings synthesised into a preliminary draft.
+Articles begin with structured literature searches across Embase, PubMed, Cochrane Library, Web of Science, Scopus, CINAHL, and clinical trial sources.
+Identified sources are screened, appraised, and synthesised into article foundations.

 Clinical expert revisions